htrc/htrc-feature-reader/conda/htrc-feature-reader/README.md

 1. For each library:
-	1.1 `mkdir packages` to have a place to put the built packages 1.2.
+	1.1 `mkdir packages` to have a place to put the built packages 1.2 Update version number in meta.yaml if necessary.
+	1.3.
 For each version of Python that you want (i.e. 2.7, 3.5):
-		1.2.1 `conda build --python 3.5 .` At the end of the build process, it will provide a location in a `conda-bld` directory where the a tar.bz2 is placed.
+		1.3.1 `conda build --python 3.5 .` At the end of the build process, it will provide a location in a `conda-bld` directory where the a tar.bz2 is placed.
-		1.2.2 `cd packages`
+		1.3.2 `cd packages`
-		1.2.3 `conda convert {built_file_location} -p all` converts the built file to all targets: linux-32, linux-64, win-32, win-64, osx-64.
+		1.3.3 `conda convert {built_file_location} -p all` converts the built file to all targets: linux-32, linux-64, win-32, win-64, osx-64.
-		1.2.4 `find . - type f | parallel -n1 anaconda --user htrc upload {}` will upload each file to anaconda cloud.
+		1.3.4 `find . - type f | parallel -n1 anaconda --user htrc upload {}` will upload each file to anaconda cloud.
+	1.4 `conda build purge`